Dog Bite Lawyer in Newtown

 Speak with an Animal Attack Lawyer Today

 In Pennsylvania, your time limit for filing a claim for damages is two years from the time that the dog bite or dog attack occurred.
-If you want to recover compensation for your dog bite injury, meet dog bite lawyers in Newtown as soon as possible.
+If you want to recover compensation for your dog bite injury, contact our personal injury lawyers in Newtown as soon as possible.
 The attorneys at Cordisco & Saile LLC, can help prove that a dog attacked you without provocation and without you having committed any illegal actions, such as trespassing.
-If you need help building a case today, call our offices now at 215-642-2335 or use the form located on our contact page.
+If you need help building a case today, call our offices now at 215-269-7726 or use the form located on our contact page.